FredsGitHubAccount/Word-Guess-Game/README.md

-# Basic Portfolio
+# Word Guess Game

 ## Table of Contents

 ## Objective

-Create a responsive 3-page portfolio with an about me, contact, and portfolio section using Bootstrap.
+Create a Hangman game using HTML, CSS, & Javascript using a theme of your choice.

 ## Technologies
 Front-End